ossf/wg-best-practices-os-developers/docs/Correctly-Using-Regular-Expressions.md

 Our thanks to Seth Larson, whose article [Seth Larson’s Regex character “$” doesn't mean “end-of-string”](https://sethmlarson.dev/regex-$-matches-end-of-string-or-newline) raised awareness of some of the problems dicussed here.

+## Contributions and Corrections Welcome

+If you have any additions, changes, or corrections you'd like to suggest, please [open an issue](https://github.com/ossf/wg-best-practices-os-developers/issues) or [create a pull request](https://github.com/ossf/wg-best-practices-os-developers/pulls).
+We appreciate your contributions!

+## License

 This document is released under the [Creative Commons CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).